Intel® Embedded Graphics Drivers FAQ

-1. Does the Intel® System Controller Hub US15W chipset serial digital video out (SDVO) interface support the DisplayPort* output?
+1. Does the Intel® System Controller Hub (Intel® SCH) US15W chipset serial digital video out (SDVO) interface support the DisplayPort* output?

-No. Because a SDVO DisplayPort transmitter does not exist yet, a system containing the US15W cannot provide DisplayPort.
+No. Because a SDVO DisplayPort transmitter does not exist yet, a system containing the Intel SCH US15W cannot provide DisplayPort.

 2. How do I get integrated low-voltage differential signaling (LVDS) to display on my system?

-First, choose an embedded Intel chipset with an integrated LVDS controller.
-Integrated LVDS ports are available on the following Mobile Intel® chipsets and/or system-on-a-chips (SoC):
+First, choose an embedded Intel® chipset with an integrated LVDS controller.
+Integrated LVDS ports are available on the following mobile Intel chipsets or system on a chip (SoC):